Skip to content

 Deferred

-A Deferred<A, E> is a special subtype of Effect that acts as a variable, but with some unique characteristics.
-It can only be set once, making it a powerful synchronization tool for managing asynchronous operations.
+A Deferred<Success, Error> is a specialized subtype of Effect that acts like a one-time variable with some unique characteristics.
+It can only be completed once, making it a useful tool for managing asynchronous operations and synchronization between different parts of your program.

-A Deferred is essentially a synchronization primitive that represents a value that may not be available immediately.
-When you create a Deferred, it starts with an empty value.
-Later on, you can complete it exactly once with either a success value (A) or a failure value (E).
-Once completed, a Deferred can never be modified or emptied again.
+A deferred is essentially a synchronization primitive that represents a value that may not be available right away.
+When you create a deferred, it starts out empty.
+Later, it can be completed with either a success value Success or an error value Error:

 import { Effect, Deferred } from "effect"